dottipr/PAGEpy/README.md

-# PAGEpy - Predictive Analysis of Gene Expression in Python
+# PAGEpy - Predictive Analysis of Gene Expression with Python

 ## Overview
 PAGEpy (Predictive Analysis of Gene Expression in Python) is compatible with both single-cell and bulk RNA sequencing datasets.
 It requires four input files placed in a single-cell folder: